OrangoMango/Rendering3D/README.md

 # Rendering3D
-My own implementation of a 3D engine
+My own implementation of a 3D engine.
+There are still some bugs. :(

 ## How to run
 `./gradlew :engine3d:run`